 I hear people bemoan sometimes the Internet and social media because it feels like people aren’t interacting enough with one another and they’re not learning enough about other people’s stories.

 I do think that walking down the street and looking only at your iPhone and not looking around at your surroundings is a bad thing, and maybe being plugged in 24/7 is not ideal in terms of human interaction.
 But I don’t think we can think of a time in human history when people knew so much about so many things, because the Internet has made all this information so accessible.
 And because sharing news and sharing stories have become part of everyone’s everyday life.

 Whether or not you’re in media, whether or not you say you’ve invested in this digital market place.
 It’s something my mom does; it’s something that people’s grandmothers do.
 It’s changed the way we operate.

-Q. What advice would you offer to people who want to transition to journalism, if they don’t come from a reporting or blogging background?
+Q. What advice do you have for other people who want to transition to journalism, especially if they don’t come from a reporting or blogging background?